mtho-ngoza/mzansigig/INFRASTRUCTURE_SETUP.md

 ### Overview

-Kasigig requires a payment gateway for escrow payments between employers and workers.
+MzansiGig requires a payment gateway for escrow payments between employers and workers.
 The platform needs to:
 - Accept card payments from employers
 - Hold funds in escrow
 - Release payments to workers upon gig completion